Wenceslao Fernández Flórez: Early life and career

 His father died when he was fifteen years old, forcing Wenceslao to abandon his education and dedicate himself to journalism.
 His first job was with A Coruña's La Mañana, and he went on to write for El Heraldo de Galicia, Diario de A Coruña and Tierra Gallega.
 At the age of eighteen he was given a senior position at Diario Ferrolano.
 He later returned to A Coruña to work at El Noroeste.

 He kept close friendship with Galician nationalism leaders and other intellectuals.
-Among his friends were Manuel María Puga y Parga aka "Picadillo", Carré brothers, Tettamanci, Manuel Casas, Angel Castillo and others.
+Among his friends were Manuel María Puga y Parga "Picadillo", Carré brothers, Tettamanci, Manuel Casas, Angel Castillo and others.
 All of them were older than him, but who really makes a huge impression in his way of thinking was Castelao, which was one of the most frequently illustrators for his works.

 Fernández Flórez was elected to seat S of the Real Academia Española, he took up his seat on 14 May 1945.